-The remaining sections add more detail to how the select process works:
+The remaining sections add more detail to how the selection process works:

-14. Capacity; An athlete’s capacity to meet the aims of the program are critical to inclusion on the Enhanced NASS.
+14. Capacity - An athlete’s capacity to meet the aims of the program are critical to inclusion on the NASS program.
 This section outlines how AA defines “Capacity”.

-15. Qualification Matrix; The standards required to be considered for the different program levels.
+15. Performance Standard Matrix - The standards required to be considered for the different program levels.

-16. Review Proces; How to have a NASS selection decision reviewed.
+16. Review Process - How to have a NASS selection decision reviewed.

 17. Frequently asked questions - Answers some common questions about the NASS program.